onema/kt-robots/README.md

 Yosemite Sam is fast and trigger happy!

 This robot chooses a random angle on every turn and fires a missile.
-It has an extra large engine which helps it avoid attacks and keeps it's distance from the edges of the game board to avoid collisions!
+It has an extra-large engine that helps avoid attacks and keeps its distance from the edges of the game board to avoid collisions!

 | Equipment | Type              | Points | Details |
 | --------- | ----------------- | ------ | ------- |